tsmtzs/humanSoundSculpture/PREPARATION.md

 ```supercollider
 hss.durMul = 2.0;
 ```
-Before any changes that have to do with the note sequence, you can make some tests by playing with the `SuperCollider` document
+Before any changes that have to do with the note sequence, it might help to make some test by playing with the `SuperCollider` document
 [soundTests.scd](supercollider/soundTests.scd).

 Special care should be taken on the extended intervals of immobility of the performers.
 To mitigate immobility